interledger/rfcs/0038-settlement-engines/0038-settlement-engines.md

 As long as the instructed settlements do not equal the acknowledged settlements, the double-entry bookkeeping is out-of-balance.
 Settlement engines SHOULD minimize the time that the bookkeeping is unbalanced.

-The purpose of the settlement engine interface is to enable automated settlement and accounting.
+The purpose of the settlement engine interface is to enable and account for automated settlements.
 Settlement engines are not designed to enforce or guarantee that counterparties settle their liabilities or honor incoming payments.
-Accordingly, malicious counterparties or peers operating incompatible settlement engines break any settlement symmetry.
+Accordingly, malicious counterparties or peers operating incompatible settlement engine implementations break any settlement symmetry.

 #### Settlement delay

 When the accounting system triggers a settlement, the accounting system preemptively debits the accounts payable balance before any settlement has been initiated.
 During this time, the accounts payable balance of the settlement sender will be inconsistent with the accounts receivable balance of the settlement recipient.

-Settlement engine implementations incur settlement delay, or time until an instructed settlement is credited by the counterparty, due to network latency between peers or the time to finalize settlements on an underlying ledger or system.
+Settlement engine implementations necessarily incur settlement delay, or time until an instructed settlement is credited by the counterparty, due to network latency between peers or the time to finalize settlements on an underlying ledger or system.

 #### Retrying failed settlements